pflanze/functional-perl/docs/howto.md

 In this case, we mutate the array data structure, but not the variable (or binding) `$a`.
-In impure functional languages like Scheme or ML/Ocaml, the above is allowed and a common way of doing things
-imperatively: not the variables are mutated, but the object that they denote (similar to how you're doing things on objects in Perl; this just makes arrays and hashes treated the same way as other objects).
+In impure functional languages like Scheme or ML/Ocaml, the above is allowed (on some data structures) and a common way of doing things imperatively: not the variables are mutated, but the object that they denote (similar to how you're doing things on objects in Perl; this just makes arrays and hashes treated the same way as other objects).
 (ML/Ocaml also provides boxes, for the case where one wants to mutate a variable; it separates the binding from the box; versus Perl where every binding is a box at the same time.
 By separating those concerns, ML/Ocaml is explicit when the box semantics are to be used.
 The type checker in ML/Ocaml will also verify that only boxes are mutated, it won't allow mutation on normal bindings.
 We don't have that checker in Perl, but we can still restrain ourselves to only use the binding functionality.
 Scheme does offer `set!` to mutate bindings, i.e. conflates binding and boxing the same way Perl does, but using `set!` is generally discouraged.
 One can search Scheme code for the "!" character in identifiers and find the exceptional, dangerous, places where they are used.
-Sadly in Perl "=" is used both for the initial binding, as well as for subsequent mutations, but it's still syntactically visible which one it is (missing `my` (or `our`) keyword).)
+Sadly in Perl "=" is used both for the initial binding, as well as for subsequent mutations, but it's still syntactically visible which one it is (missing `my` (or `our`) keyword means mutation).)

 It is advisable to use this latter approach when working with impure sub-parts in code that's otherwise functional, as it still treats all